RicoJia/ricojia.github.io/_posts/2022/2022-03-06-deep-learning-pytorch-model-training.markdown

 checkpointing can be used on functions as well.

+A full training checkpoint may also include weights, optimizer state, epoch, scheduler, etc. PyTorch recommends saving more than just the model state when resuming training.

 ## Op Determinisim

 Here is [a good reference on Op Determinism](https://www.tensorflow.org/versions/r2.9/api_docs/python/tf/config/experimental/enable_op_determinism).
 Below is how this story goes